clemensGooooo/social-media-mini-app/README.md

 secretKey=minioadmin
 ```

+You can generate some users and posts by running the bot script

 ## Start the server
 You need a running instance of [MinIO](https://github.com/minio/minio) and a running MongoDB server.
 You can set the individual URLs in the `.env` file.